SmartPracticeschool/llSPS-INT-3183-Analysis-of-Amazon-Cell-Phone-Reviews/README.md

-# llSPS-INT-3183-Analysis-of-Amazon-Cell-Phone-Reviews
-Analysis of Amazon Cell Phone Reviews
+# Analysis of Amazon Cell Phone Reviews

+***************

+This project uses Natural Language Processing and Artificial Neural Network to classify reviews given by customers into positive and negative reviews.

+The link for the screenshot of the output of the model is provided below